 | Professional Management | Higher fee-based cost | Very Low | Very High | Busy or remote hosts |

-Many hosts find that combining strategies yields the best results rather than relying on a single approach.
-For example, pairing noise monitoring with clear house rules and proactive neighbour communication can effectively tackle multiple challenges at once.
-The location of your property also matters.
-Urban homes with close neighbours may benefit most from robust noise monitoring and strong neighbour relationships, while more remote properties might focus on clear communication and guest screening.
+Many hosts combine strategies rather than relying on single approaches.
+For example, pairing noise monitoring with clear house rules and proactive neighbour communication addresses multiple challenges simultaneously.
+Property location matters — urban homes with close neighbours benefit from robust noise monitoring and strong neighbour relationships, while remote properties might focus on communication and guest screening.

 What should Nova Scotia short-term rental hosts know about noise regulations to avoid complaints?

-In Nova Scotia, short-term rental hosts need to follow specific noise guidelines to help maintain a peaceful atmosphere.
+In Nova Scotia, short-term rental hosts must follow specific noise guidelines for peaceful atmospheres.
 For residential areas within the Halifax Regional Municipality (HRM), noise levels must not exceed 60 decibels during the day (7:00 AM–10:00 PM) and 55 decibels at night (10:00 PM–7:00 AM).
+Hosts should post notices reminding guests that they are vacationing in a residential area and to respect neighbours by keeping noise levels reasonable at all times.
+Adhering to these rules helps avoid complaints and builds positive community relationships.

-How can noise monitoring devices help short-term rental hosts prevent disturbances and maintain good relationships with neighbours?
+How can noise monitoring devices help short-term rental hosts prevent disturbances?

 How can I build good relationships with neighbours to avoid complaints about my short-term rental property?